Pushy-Clipboard/Pushy-Clipboard.github.io/faq.md

   ***

+* **How do I copy the text in the URL bar at the top of the browser?**

+  This text cannot be automatically added to the extension like text in most Web Pages.
+  You need to copy the text and then click on the extension icon.
+  This will add it to the extension's database and optionally send to your other devices.

+  ***

 * **I clicked on one of the email links in Help & Feedback, but nothing happened.
 Why is that?**

   You need to have an app defined that handles email links on your computer.